 Beginning riders are her favorite to teach.
 She believes a good set of basic skills will set up a rider to in any direction they choose.

 She joined the Placer County Sheriff’s Mounted Search and Rescue in 1988.
 In the time since she joined, she has held every position of the Mounted Board of Directors, including Secretary, Treasurer, Captain, and her favorite - Training Officer.
 In 1993, she received a Certificate from the Sheriff’s Department for Outstanding Service, and in 1994, she received a similar award for helping organize “Day in the Park” - a program for at risk children.
 In 1996, Kathy received a Commendation from the California Office of Emergency Services for identifying a program to organize and promote mounted search and rescue units in California.
-Her first book, Mounted Search and Rescue, is currently sold by the Emergency Response Institute as well as the National Association for Search and Rescue bookstore.
+Her first book, Mounted Search and Rescue, is currently sold by on Amazon.

 Besides her second love, horses, (her cowboy husband is her first love) Kathy is interested in the history of the Old West, traveling, and of course, writing.
 She spends her free time ranch sorting competitively and trialing working Border Collies at cattle and sheep dog trials.